MoHoMood/eMoods/README.md

 * User can search other usernames, emojis, and captions.
 * User can get quote recommendations based on their mood.
 * User can track their mood in in-app calendar.
-* User can follow other users.
+* User can text other users.

 ### 2. Screen Archetypes